mdranger/chain3j/docs/source/transactions.rst

 Ethereum testnets
 -----------------

-There are a number of dedicated test networks in Ethereum, which are supported by various clients.
+There are a number of dedicated test networks in Mceum, which are supported by various clients.

 - Rinkeby (Geth only)
 - Kovan (Parity only)